 What follows spans multiple time periods, at least one disaster and a tragic romance seemingly doomed in the face of strange, predestined circumstances.
-Shinkai tells the story with poetic beauty and with the help of an excellent J-pop soundtrack.
+In this animated movie, Shinkai tells the story with poetic beauty and with the help of an excellent J-pop soundtrack.

-Naturally, a live-action remake is in the works – interestingly, Arrival writer Eric Heisserer has contributed to a screenplay – but it has struggled to nail down a director thus far, with Spider-Man filmmaker Marc Webb and Minari’s Lee Isaac Chung signing on before separating shortly after.
+Naturally, a live-action remake of the romance movie is in the works – surprisingly, Arrival writer Eric Heisserer has contributed to a screenplay – but it has struggled to nail down a director thus far, with Spider-Man filmmaker Marc Webb and Minari’s Lee Isaac Chung signing on before separating shortly after.

-So there you have it, the best time travel movies of all time have been decided – and the only way you could change it is to go back in time.
+So there you have it, the best time travel movies of all time have been decided— the only way you could change it is to go back in time.
 If you want more movie genre lists, check out our guide to the best disaster movies of all time.

 You don’t have to time travel to learn what films are coming out later this year.
 Just check our guide to all the new movies out in 2023, and if you love time travel, the new Indiana Jones movie should be at the top of your list — here’s how to watch Indiana Jones 5.